alexjungaalto/FederatedLearning/Studentproject.md

 You can find a template for the project report here:  <a href="FederatedLearningPaper.pdf"> **pdf** </a>,  <a href="FederatedLearningPaper.tex"> **Latex source** </a>

-Submission deadline for your report: whenever you want to finish the course, but not later than 31.08.2023.
+**Submission Deadline.** Whenever you want to finish the course, but no later than 31.08.2023.